-- Myasthenia Gravis (weak muscles making it hard to swallow/chew/open eyes).
+- Myasthenia Gravis (weak muscles making it hard to swallow, chew or open eyes).

 Pernicious Anemia Symptoms In Children

-Although Pernicious Anemia normally strikes at older ages, there’s a rare congenital form of PA where babies are born without the ability to produce Intrinsic Factor.
-The signs are usually clear — and as early as a few months into the baby’s life — and include:
+Although PA normally strikes at older ages, there’s a rare congenital form of it where babies are born being unable to produce their Intrinsic Factor.
+Normally the signs are clear, and as early as a few months into the baby’s life.
+Those signs include:

 - General sense of weakness.

 - Failure to develop and thrive.